 Whatever you decide to include, images are a must.
 By providing an image of a small group of customers, your process, or the end result, your case study will appear more authentic, engage the reader for longer and help them to better understand the case study.
 You could also include your client’s logo – especially if they are a big name in your industry.

 To make your case studies easy to find, it is a good idea to create a web page for each project and include a link to these in the navigation bar on your website.
 You could also draw attention to your very best projects by featuring these on your homepage.

 You should consider sharing case studies on social media along with a link to the complete story.
-In these posts, you can pick out the most compelling points of your project (for example the main statistic) to encourage people to click through and read, and you should @mention the client or customer if possible.
+In these posts, you can pick out the most compelling points of your project to encourage people to click through and read, and you should @mention the client or customer if possible.

 Another way to share your case studies is through the use of emails.
-If you have a case study that you think a potential client would be particularly interested in (maybe they are from the same industry or have worked closely with this business before) then consider emailing them a link to the relevant case study after an introductory meeting or sales call.
+If you have a case study that you think a potential client would be particularly interested in – maybe they are from the same industry or have worked closely with your client before – consider emailing them a link after an introductory meeting or sales call.

-Finally, you could produce these case studies in a print format to use in client meetings, display at conferences and hand out at industry events.
-You could also repurpose your case study and create an infographic or video to encourage different types of people to view and engage.
+Finally, you could produce these case studies in a print format to use in client meetings, display at conferences and hand out during industry events.

 Some good examples